Assassination Rogue DPS Rotation, Cooldowns, and Abilities — Midnight Pre-Patch (12.0.1)

 The Single-Button Assistant system offers an easy introduction into the spec and its many buttons, but it comes at a cost.
 Due to the increase of the Global Cooldown you will naturally do lower DPS already.
 The One-Button rotation is also missing out on some of the finer nuances of the rotation in order to make it more accessible for players who have just started their journey into the game, so even when using the Assisted highlight feature, you will be trailing a little behind those who have already mastered the ins and outs of the spec.

 That being said, the DPS difference compared to the most complex and detailed rotational gameplay is not as big as you might think.
-You can expect to do ~25-30% less DPS than you would do with perfect rotational gameplay, so if you want to get your bearings before moving on to the Beginner DPS Rotation, using the Assisted Highlight or even the Single-Button Assistant is a great starting point if you have just taken your first steps into World of Warcraft.
+You can expect to do ~only around 5-10% less DPS than you would do with perfect rotational gameplay, as long as you correctly use your cooldowns (which the OAB will not).
+So, if you want to get your bearings before moving on to the Beginner DPS Rotation, using the Assisted Highlight or even the Single-Button Assistant is a great starting point if you have just taken your first steps into World of Warcraft.

 Openers for Assassination Rogue

-Assassination has a fairly long opener sequence that aims to maximize its 2-minute
+Assassination has an opener sequence that aims to maximize its 2-minute burst potential.

 - Start from